stevepolitodesign/ruby_pii_filter/README.md

 # Ruby PII Filter

-This is a proof of concept.
+This is a proof of concept, and is the soure of inspiration for [Top Secret](https://github.com/thoughtbot/top_secret)

 Creates an interface for filtering personally identifiable information (PII) from free text, before sending it to external services or APIs, such as